IBM/kube101/workshop/Lab3/README.md

 will connect it to persist data, as well as read the persisted data back.
 The image running in the container is `redis:2.8.23` and exposes the standard Redis port 6379.

-1. Create a Redis database.
+1. Create a Redis database:

   **redis-master-deployment.yaml**